loda-lang/loda-programs/programs/oeis/list2.md

 * [A266304](http://oeis.org/A266304) ([L09 program](A266304.asm)): Total number of OFF (white) cells after n iterations of the "Rule 15" elementary cellular automaton starting with a single ON (black) cell.
 * [A266313](http://oeis.org/A266313) ([L07 program](A266313.asm)): Period 8 zigzag sequence; repeat [0, 1, 2, 3, 4, 3, 2, 1].
 * [A266327](http://oeis.org/A266327) ([L03 program](A266327.asm)): Binary representation of the n-th iteration of the "Rule 20" elementary cellular automaton starting with a single ON (black) cell.
+* [A266387](http://oeis.org/A266387) ([L06 program](A266387.asm)): Number of orbits of Aut(Z^7) as function of the infinity norm n of the representative lattice point of the orbit, when the cardinality of the orbit is equal to 322560.
-* [A266395](http://oeis.org/A266395) ([L11 program](A266395.asm)): Number of orbits of Aut(Z^7) as function of the infinity norm n of the representative lattice point of the orbit, when the cardinality of the orbit is equal to 161280.
+* [A266395](http://oeis.org/A266395) ([L03 program](A266395.asm)): Number of orbits of Aut(Z^7) as function of the infinity norm n of the representative lattice point of the orbit, when the cardinality of the orbit is equal to 161280.
 * [A266397](http://oeis.org/A266397) ([L07 program](A266397.asm)): Number of orbits of Aut(Z^7) as function of the infinity norm n of the representative lattice point of the orbit, when the cardinality of the orbit is equal to 26880.
 * [A266398](http://oeis.org/A266398) ([L12 program](A266398.asm)): Number of orbits of Aut(Z^7) as function of the infinity norm n of the representative lattice point of the orbit, when the cardinality of the orbit is equal to 13440.
 * [A266434](http://oeis.org/A266434) ([L13 program](A266434.asm)): Triangle read by rows giving successive states of cellular automaton generated by "Rule 23" initiated with a single ON (black) cell.